-I first learned about the G8 Performance Insoles via a guest article by Lorena Rose Anna on the topic of proper cleat placement and alignment earlier this year.
+I first learned about the G8 Performance Insoles via a guest article by Lorena Rose Anna on the topic of proper cleat placement and alignment awhile back.

 As someone who has feet flatter than spit on a plate, needless to say I was encouraged to try out a pair for myself.

 Over the years, I’ve tried virtually every brand of cycling specific insoles and performance orthotics on the market, most of which yielded a mixed-bag of results.